Watchdog who found hospital shortages unfazed by Trump barbs

 Ohio Rep. Jim Jordan, the panel’s top Republican and a close Trump ally, lamented what he said was the report’s “flawed methodology” and noted that investigators did not ask hospitals to specify actions the Trump administration had taken to help them respond to the crisis.

-Rep. Gerry Connolly, D-Va., asked Grimm to investigate the Centers for Disease Control and Prevention, saying the agency failed to develop coronavirus tests in a timely fashion, and then saw its early tests plagued by a series of failures and false results.
+Rep. Gerry Connolly, D-Va., asked Grimm to investigate the federal Centers for Disease Control and Prevention, saying the agency failed to develop coronavirus tests in a timely fashion, and then saw its early tests plagued by a series of problems and false results.

 “Clearly lives were lost because of that failure,” Connolly said, adding that a report on the CDC should be “a primary focus” of the inspector general’s work.